Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Introduction

 Our work lies at the intersection of functional data analysis and BO.
-Functional data analysis provides a foundation for representing high-dimensional outputs as smooth curves, with functional principal component analysis (FPCA) and related tools serving to extract low dimensional representations of functional variability \citep{Morris2015}.
-These representations allow functional responses to be embedded into regression and prediction tasks by operating on principal component scores rather than full discretized functions.
+Functional data analysis provides a foundation for representing high-dimensional outputs as smooth curves.
 BO, on the other hand, has become the method of choice for optimizing expensive black box functions by combining Gaussian process surrogates with acquisition functions such as Expected Improvement \citep{Jones1998,Shahriari2016}.
-Notable examples include emulation of complex computer models with multi output or dynamic responses \citep{Conti2010} and BO of functional outputs in inverse problems \citep{Huang2021Bayesian}.
+Notable examples include emulation of complex computer models with multi-output or dynamic responses \citep{Conti2010} and BO of functional outputs in inverse problems \citep{Huang2021Bayesian}.
 More recently, hybrid frameworks in nanophotonics have combined generative models (which learn an input-side representation) with BO to efficiently search for high-performance, multifunctional devices \citep{marzban2025hilab,keawmuang2025hybrid}.
 Our methodology formalizes the specific min-max objective function and provides the specialized acquisition strategy that is often implicit in these applied inverse-design challenges.